 Find it on Amazon | Unavailable on Chewy

-Type: Heavy duty travel dog crate
+Type: Heavy-duty travel dog crate

-Pros: Extremely strong, crash tested, largest size
+Pros: Extremely strong, crash tested, the largest size

 Cons: Difficult to assemble, not ergonomic

-Best for: Long distance car travel
+Best for: Long-distance car travel

 Top 3 alternatives to Variocage travel dog cage:

 It's not crash tested, isn't as stylish or as heavy and large as Variocage, but they will be an appropriate choice for most pet owners with medium to extra large dog breeds.

-The design is simpler and it's not as sturdy as either ProSelect of Variocage, but if you don'g have a hyperactive extra large dog, then this may be a better choice considering that you also pay significantly less for it.
+The design is more straightforward and it's not as sturdy as either ProSelect or Variocage, but if you don't have a hyperactive extra-large dog, then this may be a better choice considering that you also pay significantly less for it.

 Choosing the Best Travel Crate for Dogs

 Your dog's size and the mode of transportation you will be taking are the two biggest factors to take into account when choosing the best dog travel crate.
-Your pet will have to fit comfortably in the carrier without having too much excess room, and the carrier will need to be appropriate for the car, plane, train, or other mode of transportation that you'll be taking as well as easy to transport from location to location.
+Your pet will have to fit comfortably in the carrier without having too much excess room, and the carrier will need to be appropriate for the car, plane, train, or another mode of transportation that you'll be taking as well as easy to transport from location to location.

-Finally, check with the travel agency (if you're using one) and all locations where you will be staying to make sure that both pets and the type of crate you're taking are allowed.
+Finally, check with the travel agency (if you're using one) and all locations where you will be staying to ensure that both pets and the type of crate you're taking are allowed.

 How to Pick the Correct Size Travel Dog Crate

 Two dogs, both weighing 55 pounds, can have completely different measurements, and the same can be said for two different dogs of the same breed.